Long2511/distributed-webcrawler/README.md

 ## Support

 For issues and questions:
-- Check the troubleshooting section above
+1. Check the troubleshooting section
-- Review the `KAFKA_TROUBLESHOOTING.md` guide
+2. Review the logs in the `logs/` directory
-- Check the `PROJECT_REVIEW.md` for architectural details
+3. Check the health endpoints
-- Create an issue in the project repository
+4. Create an issue in the repository

----

-**Note**: This system is designed for educational and research purposes.
-Please respect robots.txt files and website terms of service when crawling.